 Case records held by SCRA - reports, correspondence and legal documents about the referral of children to the Children's Reporter and Children's Hearings processes.
 Most information on children's cases is held electronically in SCRA's Case Management System, and some information is kept in paper files.
-Our policy is that case information is held until a child is 18 years old.
+Our policy is that case information is held until a child is 19 years old.
+Prior to the incorporation of the UNCRC on 16 July 2024, case information was held until a child was 18 years of age.
 Sometimes SCRA will hold little information about a child.
 This is when there has been a recent referral and no Children's Hearing has been held yet.